- 1/2 cup butter, softened

 - 2 teaspoons milk

-- In a large bowl, combine first four ingredients.
+- Combine butter, sugar, egg and vanilla.
 Beat until light and fluffy, scraping the bowl occasionally.
-Combine dry ingredients; add to the creamed mixture.
+In another bowl, whisk together flour, baking powder and salt; add to creamed mixture, beating well.
 Refrigerate at least 1 hour.

-- In a small bowl, combine cranberries, walnuts and orange peel; set aside.
+- Combine cranberries, walnuts and orange zest; set aside.
 On a lightly floured surface, roll dough into a 10-in. square.
-Combine brown sugar and milk; spread over dough.
-Sprinkle with the cranberry mixture, leaving about a 1/2-in. edge at both ends of dough; roll up tightly, jelly-roll style.
-Wrap with waxed paper; chill several hours or overnight.
+Combine brown sugar and milk; brush over dough.
+Sprinkle with cranberry mixture to within 1/2 in. of edges.
+Roll up tightly, jelly-roll style.
+Wrap in plastic; refrigerate until firm, several hours or overnight.

 "These are so good and pretty too.I will make these agan."